Zerobrofan/Pocket-Ultrasonic-Range-Finder-Using-Arduino/Case/README.md

 This is a 3D case I designed using Autodesk Fusion 360.

-Fell free to use and print it!
+Feel free to print it!